felipejuliani/challenge-chart-plot/README.md

+# Brief explanation

+Please, comments and explanations are in the code ./src/components/Editor.js.
+I used just one component aiming to facilitate the review, trying to wirte a simple solution application as possible.
+Tests wasn't develop, because I need to learn better how implement them in React.

 # Plotting a chart

 In this challenge, you will implement a web application that plots a line chart based on some manually input data.